Ellzord/JALSE/README.md

 ![GitHub Logo](/jalse-model.png)

 ### Going forward
-JALSE is still in development - to find out what is on the horizon see [Enhancements](https://github.com/Ellzord/JALSE/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) and [Future changes](https://github.com/Ellzord/JALSE/wiki/Future-changes)!
+JALSE is still in development - to find out what is on the horizon see [Future changes](https://github.com/Ellzord/JALSE/wiki/Future-changes)!

 ### Licence
 See [LICENCE](https://github.com/Ellzord/JALSE/blob/master/LICENSE).